ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 should follow the recommendations in {{client-server}} for determining whether an server and its key material should be trusted.

-## Additional token metadata

-In {{draft-davidson-pp-protocol}}, it is permissible to add public and private metadata bits to redemption tokens.
-The core protocol instantiation that is described does not include additional metadata.
-However, future instantiations may use this functionality to provide redemption verifiers with additional information about the user.

-Note that any arbitrary bits of information can be used to further segment the size of the user's anonymity set.
-Any server that wanted to track a single user could add a single metadata bit to user tokens.
-For the tracked user it would set the bit to `1`, and `0` otherwise.
-Adding additional bits provides an exponential increase in tracking granularity similarly to introducing more servers (though with more potential targeting).

-For this reason, the amount of metadata used by an server in creating redemption tokens must be taken into account -- together with the bits of information that server's may learn about clients otherwise.
-We discuss this more in {{parametrization}}.

 ## Tracking and identity leakage

 Privacy losses may be encountered if too many redemptions are allowed in